 At 20% progression, the Sentinel LT link plays well with shocks like the stock air shock as well as coils.
 The benefits of running the link with the completely stock shock alone are substantial and no shock modifications are required.
 If you are running a coil or thinking about it, this link is hands-down the way to go.
 The improvements this link provides far surpass what’s possible with volume spacers or damping tunes.
 It’s no wonder Transition is implementing similar leverage curves with their newest bikes.

 For those riding the bike for more gravity-oriented things, the Sentinel LT link also brings an increase in travel.
 With the stock shock size, travel is increased to 146 mm.
-The carbon frame has more clearance and can run up to a 205×62.5 mm shock for 158 mm of travel.
-This allows the bike to be set up as 160/158, which is up there with some of the burlier enduro bikes out there.
+The carbon frame has more clearance and can run up to a 205×60 mm shock for 152 mm of travel.
+This allows the bike to be set up as 160/152, which is more in line with current enduro bikes out there.
 For the time being this is the Super Sentinel.

 A note on shock compatibility…

+Some carbon Sentinels can run a 205×62.5 mm shock for 158 mm of travel, but not all.
 If you do decide to run your carbon Sentinel with 158 mm of travel, please check all frame clearances at full bottom out.
-While it works comfortably on our test bikes, we’ve seen enough variation in carbon frames from other brands where it’s a wise idea to check.
+While it works on our test bikes, we’ve seen enough variation in carbon frames from other brands where it’s a wise idea to check.
 The area to pay close attention to is the clearance between the shock reservoir and the frame.
 It clears on the DHX2, but longer reservoir shocks may have issues here.

 Set Up FAQs